ivanmaeder/books/business/crossing-the-chasm.md

 #### Laggards

 - Will only use when product is concealed in another (e.g., microchips in a car)
-- Don't bother: they block purchases, they argue
+- Don't bother: they argue, block purchases

 ### Process